Kaljurand/owl-verbalizer/README.txt

 * rewrite_subclassof.pl: SubClassOf-axiom rewriting
 * owlace_dcg.pl: ACE2 grammar in DCG (used to generate ACE sentences)
 * lexicon.pl: lexicon for morphological synthesis, also supports dynamic update of the lexicon on the basis of AnnotationAssertion-axioms
-* ace_niceace.pl: some tiny post-processing of the verbalization
+* ace_niceace.pl: some post-processing of the verbalization
 * output_results.pl: different ways to output the results

 ---+++ Other